 top A Mixed Review For Windows 7's XP Mode

 I think it's another re-run of OS/2 1,x PM virtualisation under NT 4.
 When you install this package, the program launcher still lives in the host system, and any commands to start an application visits the host, and then switches to the virtualisation.

 Compare OS/2's virtualisation of Windows 3.x.
 OS/2 still launches the app, but it does not do a graphic repaint of the current host screen to do this.

 top March 14th Officially Becomes National Pi Day

 I suppose that any of the simpler approximations of pi (like 22/7, or 1521/484 (both squares), or even 7^7/8^6 or 3:17 [twelfty] don't rate a mention.

 Still, i don't rate pi in the same regard as e or the fsh (137.0359996), since pi is a matter of how it is defined, whereas e and fsh come as a single value.

-The current thinking of the circle constant, usually taken at pi, from high dimensions, is that pi/2 serves better, and for physics, 2pi might be better. pi/4 and pi/6 have also been mooted, as the content of a unit circle and sphere. (of diameter of unity).
+The current thinking of the circle constant, usually taken at pi, from high dimensions, is that pi/2 serves better, and for physics, 2pi might be better. pi/4 and pi/6 have also been mooted, as the content of a unit circle and sphere. (of

-Should You Get Paid While Your Computer Boots?
+top Should You Get Paid While Your Computer Boots?

 People in other industries are paid for preparing cloths and machines for work, and also paid for in some cases, cleaning themselves after work.